righettig/ensek-interview-test/README.md

 ### BONUS material ?
 	1) add architectural diagram
+	2) use sql server db
-	2) discuss how to scale
+	3) discuss how to scale (check for validations use a cache?)
-	3) event sourcing
+	4) event sourcing
-	4) split user account related code into separate microservice
+	5) split user account related code into separate microservice
+	6) AWS resources?